The Keeper of the Sheep

 The manager replied, “You’ve shown up early, worked hard, and taken care of the little things.
 I trust you with more.”

-Sometimes God won't give us the big things in life because we need to be faithful and obedient in the little.
-Or maybe its because we are not ready.
+Sometimes God will not give us the big things in life because we need to be faithful and obedient in the little things.
+Or maybe it is because we are not ready.

 Comments